“Can I start an authority blog in a new niche when I’m not an expert myself?”

 What Is A Niche Expert?

-In the real world, an expert is someone who has complete command over a topic, has the relevant academic qualification, and plenty of practical experience support it.
+In the real world, an expert is someone who has complete command over a topic, has the relevant academic qualification, and plenty of practical experience support it (at our HARO link building agency, we hire niche experts to answer HARO queries to ensure high quality of our pitches)

 But this concept does NOT apply to online marketing.